New Gisborne

 New Gisborne shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-New Gisborne's educational qualifications trail regional benchmarks, with 30.0% of residents aged 15+ holding university degrees compared to Greater Melbourne's 37.0%.
-This gap indicates potential for educational development and skills enhancement.
-Bachelor degrees are the most common at 18.7%, followed by postgraduate qualifications (6.1%) and graduate diplomas (5.2%).
-Trade and technical skills are prominent, with 35.4% of residents aged 15+ holding vocational credentials – advanced diplomas at 13.7% and certificates at 21.7%.
+Educational qualifications in New Gisborne, as of the latest data available, show that 30.0% of residents aged 15 years and over hold university degrees, compared to 37.0% in Greater Melbourne.
+This indicates a gap that suggests potential for educational development and skills enhancement.
+Bachelor degrees are the most prevalent at 18.7%, followed by postgraduate qualifications at 6.1% and graduate diplomas at 5.2%.
+Trade and technical skills are prominent, with 35.4% of residents aged 15 years and over holding vocational credentials – advanced diplomas account for 13.7% and certificates for 21.7%.

 Educational participation is notably high, with 32.5% of residents currently enrolled in formal education.
 This includes 11.0% in primary education, 10.5% in secondary education, and 4.9% pursuing tertiary education.